-- Solid colour – In addition to brightening and darkening your image, you can also add the illusion of sun flare.
+- Solid color – In addition to brightening and darkening your image, you can also add the illusion of sun flare.
 This isn’t just about brightening the image, but also adding warmth to the area as well.
-To do this you’ll need to add a solid colour layer.
-So proceed to New fill layer>solid colours.
-You can then choose the colour.
-Use the colour picker to choose a warm colour, something that’s yellow or orange in hue.
+To do this you’ll need to add a solid color layer.
+So proceed to New fill layer>solid colors.
+You can then choose the color.
+Use the color picker to choose a warm color, something that’s yellow or orange in hue.
 This layer will blank out your photo, so you’ll need to use a gradient tool to choose where you want the effect to be used.
 It’s also a good idea to adjust the fill of this layer, subtle effects are better here so adjust down to 10 or 20%.

 How to Add Light Rays to Your Photos

 Adding light rays to your photo for more dramatic lighting effects is also something you can use Photoshop for.